ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.tuya/README.md

 Best is to set the adapter to Debug log mode (Instances -> Expert mode -> Column Log level).
 Then please get the logfile from disk (subdirectory "log" in ioBroker installation directory and not from Admin because Admin cuts the lines).
 If you do not like providing it in GitHub issue you can also send it to me via email (iobroker@fischer-ka.de).
 Please add a reference to the relevant GitHub issue AND also describe what I see in the log at which time.

+When there are issues with the Tuya App Cloud synchronisation then additional logging can be generatedf by the following process:
+* Stop the adapter in Admin
+* Open a shell on the ioBroker host
+* execute `DEBUG=@tuyapi/cloud* iobroker debug tuya`
+* get the log from the command line
+Send the log with reference to the generated GitHub issue to iobroker@fischer-ka.de

 ## Changelog
+### 3.9.1 (2022-11-14)
+* (Apollon77) Add support for local control of Tuya protocols 3.2 and 3.4
+* (TA2k/Apollon77) Add basic support for IR devices (Gateway and Sub Devices)
+* (Apollon77) Convert special colour/colour_data values to an additional rgb state
+* (Apollon77) Allow to define that devices do not connect locally (this prevents error logs, and they work via cloud if data are provided)
+* (Apollon77) Add custom handling for bright_value fields with missing scale factor (10..1000 will be now 1..100);
+* (Apollon77) Add support for more cloud MQTT notifications
+* (Apollon77) More schema information added/updated

+### 3.8.1 (2022-11-06)
+* (TA2k/Apollon77) Add App-Cloud Sync deceasing the proxy
+* (Apollon77) Add support for device polling using App-Cloud for devices not connected
+* (Apollon77) Add support for realtime cloud state updates using Tuya IoT Platform MQTT connection
+* (Apollon77) Allow to update names of device objects when changed in App
+* (Apollon77) Use read Schema details from Sync instead the already contained ones
+* (Apollon77) React to device infos from MQTT connection and update/add device objects
+* (Apollon77) When Datapoints (e.g sockets) have custom names, also use them as State Names
+* (Apollon77) More schema information added

 ### 3.7.2 (2022-10-23)
 * (Apollon77) Prevent warnings for invalid min/max values